nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Format: `find f/FUNDING_STAGE [MORE_FUNDING_STAGES]`

 * The search is case-insensitive. e.g `a` will match `A`
+* Multiple funding stages can be looked up in a single search.
 * The order of the keywords does not matter. e.g. `A B` will match `B A`
 * Only the funding stage is searched.